 This UK-wide programme trained 60 new production coordinators for the TV industry.
 The two-week training programme giving an overview of the industry and offering training in key disciplines such as budgeting and negotiating ran in London, Manchester, Cardiff and Glasgow and was delivered by the BBC Academy in partnership with the Indie Training Fund, TRC, and ITV Studios.
 Delegates also receive industry mentoring for a year.
 This programme is currently closed to applications.

 This programme, developed by the Creative Diversity Network and ScreenSkills, ran for two years, introducing new talent into the commissioning teams at BBC, ITV, Channel 4, Channel 5 and Sky, with the aim of increasing the diversity of output across all genres of UK television.
 The programme is now closed to applications.

 Rising Director Scheme

 The Rising Directors Scheme is an ambitious training programme to identify and develop diverse, emerging TV directors.
 Each director was given a budget of £5,000 to make their own three-minute short, with support and ongoing mentoring from renowned documentary executive producers and an intensive directors training programme, which were shown at Sheffield Doc/Fest 2018.
 The directors also benefited from bespoke industry-led masterclasses.
-This scheme is run by Indie Training Fund.
+Find out more and apply here by 8 January 2019.

 ScreenSkills also funds bursaries for individuals working in the UK screen industry as freelancers to fund training courses for career progression.
 These now include bursaries for attending courses listed on the Skills Passport directory, the new short course resource for freelancers.
-For more information please visit the bursaries page.
+For more information please visit TV diversity bursaries page here.